trustyuri/trustyuri.github.io/index.md

 Code and documentation for trusty URIs is hosted on [GitHub](https://github.com/trustyuri).

-The following article introduces the trusty URI approach:
+The following articles introduce the trusty URI approach:

+- Tobias Kuhn and Michel Dumontier.
+[Making Digital Artifacts on the Web Verifiable and Reliable](http://arxiv.org/pdf/1507.01697). _IEEE Transactions on Knowledge and Data Engineering_, 27(9), 2015.
 - Tobias Kuhn and Michel Dumontier.
 [Trusty URIs: Verifiable, Immutable, and Permanent Digital Artifacts for Linked Data](http://arxiv.org/abs/1401.5775).
 In _Proceedings of the 11th Extended Semantic Web Conference (ESWC)_.
 Springer, 2014.